 AI phone agents can answer calls 24/7, handle scheduling requests, answer common questions (hours, insurance accepted, directions), and route complex calls to your team.
 They don't put patients on hold, they don't call in sick, and they work nights and weekends.

 You've probably seen the headlines about AI reading X-rays and detecting cavities.
-The technology is real — AI can identify pathology on radiographs with accuracy comparable to specialists — but implementation matters.
+The technology is real — AI can identify pathology on radiographs with accuracy comparable to specialists — but implementation matters, and this is exactly where the Front-Desk-First Rule earns its keep: clinical AI is the shiny purchase, but the front-desk automation above pays back faster.

 What's working now: